 Conservation staff & volunteers

 Jimmy Lange | Lead Botanist

 Lydia Cuni, MS | Field Biologist

 Brian Harding | Conservation Horticulturist

 Daniela Champney | Connect to Protect Network Manager

 Fairchild’s Conservation Team is funded by grants from local, state and federal agencies, as well as by private donors.
 Donations are critical to our program.
-If you wish to donate to our work, please contact Jennifer Possley at firstname.lastname@example.org or 305-667-1651, ext 3514.
-Thank you to our recent supporters, including:
+You can donate online with a credit card by clicking the button below.
+For questions or comments about donating to the program please contact Jennifer Possley at firstname.lastname@example.org.

 Florida Dept. of Agriculture and Consumer Services